SensorLogicInc/snodar-rs232-utilities/README.md

                         How often to take measurements.
 Default = 30 seconds --read-delay READ_DELAY
                         How long to wait before reading snolog data after triggering a measurement.
-Default = 0 seconds
+Default = 0 seconds --verbose             Print out snolog and health flags for each measurement.
 ```

 > [!NOTE]